 I didn’t rent a car for a couple of reasons: 1) my license is expired, and 2) I don’t like being in a car – but a bus is fine!
 You also can’t rent a car or a 4-wheeler on Milos if you didn’t have an international driver’s license, from what I heard from other guests.

 But it is clear Milos island is a big rental car island.
 In fact, some places reminded me of a crappy used car lot.
 There were so many cars that were filthy because of the dirt roads.
 Some vehicles were abandoned.
 There were also lots of motor bikes and small 4x4s.
 On many of the islands, you can’t waste precious water cleaning your car.
 You wait for the rain and use that.

 I wasn’t keen on taking the local bus because it would take twice a long to get where I wanted to go because it makes frequent stops.
 Plus, you don’t know what you are seeing.
 I could have taken a taxi from place to place, but that seemed like an awful expense to go from point A to B. And then hope to get another taxi back.
 Again, too much hassle for me.

 Boat trip to Kleftiko Beach

-I went to the pick up point for the boat tour and we drove 20 minutes to the pier where the boat leaves.
-The boat was good-sized and could accommodate 60+ people, but luckily there were only about 25 of us.
+I decided on the day boat trip.
+I went to the pick up point for the boat tour and from there we drove 20 minutes to the pier where the boat leaves on the south side of the island.